Mike Locksley: New Mexico

 Locksley was named head coach of the New Mexico Lobos on December 9, 2008.
 He signed a six-year contract worth $750,000 annually.

 In late May 2009, a former administrative assistant at New Mexico filed an age and sex discrimination complaint against Locksley with the Equal Opportunity Commission.
 The complaint was filed by Locksley's former administrative assistant Sylvia Lopez, who claimed to have been subjected to age and sexual discrimination before being transferred out of Locksley's office.
 The claims were later withdrawn.

 In late September 2009, Locksley was reprimanded for an altercation with an assistant coach.
 He was subsequently suspended without pay for ten days.
 He was not on the sideline for the game against UNLV on October 24, 2009.

 Locksley led his Lobos to 1–11 records his first and second seasons.
 The high buyout was a large reason UNM chose at first not to fire him.
 New Mexico athletic director Paul Krebs, who made the decision to retain Locksley, expected improvement in the 2011 season.
 On September 25, 2011, Locksley was relieved of his duties following an 0–4 start that culminated in a loss at home to FCS Sam Houston State as well as the arrest of a minor for a DWI while driving a car registered to Locksley's 19-year-old son Meiko, a member of the Lobo football team.
 After an internal investigation by UNM, it was found the minor was not a recruit as erroneously reported.
-Instead, the minor was a childhood friend of Meiko Locksley from his Champaign, IL days, when his father served as offensive coordinator for the Illini from 2005-2008.
+Instead, the minor was a childhood friend of Meiko Locksley from his Champaign, IL days, when his father served as offensive coordinator for the Illini from 2005 to 2008.